 On Friday, November 6th, Springfield 1B/3B Jonathan Rodriguez announced on Twitter that he has re-signed with the Cardinals for 2016.
 After two Double-A seasons and a large group of free agents at Triple-A, Rodriguez should be a regular in the Memphis lineup next season.

 The Roster Matrix has Who is Where

-These 11 free agents will be shifted on the Roster Matrix once their status is officially confirmed.
-On 2014 team roster pages here at The Cardinal Nation, these players will be indicated by “FA” in place of their uniform number.
+These free agents will be noted as such on a new, refreshed Roster Matrix once their status is officially confirmed.
+On 2015 team roster pages here at The Cardinal Nation, these players will be indicated by “FA” in place of their uniform number.

 © 2015 The Cardinal Nation, thecardinalnation.com and stlcardinals.scout.com.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.